 In just the past 10 years, Sons have raised more than $1 million for The American Legion Child Welfare Foundation.
-Members have volunteered over 223,900 hours to date in 2007 in Veterans Hospitals throughout the country and raised over $915,688 that has gone directly to VA hospitals and VA homes for a variety of items including TVs, radios, medical equipment and clothing for the patients.
+Members volunteered over 223,900 hours in 2007 in Veterans Hospitals throughout the country and raised over $915,688 that has gone directly to VA hospitals and VA homes for a variety of items including TVs, radios, medical equipment and clothing for the patients.

 There are many men who are members of both The American Legion and the Sons of The American Legion

 Squadron 40 of BMI Post 40, Henderson Nevada

 Formed in October 9th, 2000, Squadron 40 is active in the support of Post 40 facility and programs.
 As a member of the Legion Family the SAL, Squadron 40, works in harmony in support of Post 40 programs and activities.

 - Squadron 40 raises its own monies with the support of our Post , but the expenditure of these funds is at the discretion of our Squadron 40 members.
 In addition to specific projects and tasks Squadron 40 supports the following volinteer task:

 Southern Nevada Veterans Memorial Cemetery - Memorial Day Flag Placement